viccon/sturdyc/README.md

 ```

-Running this program we'll see that our requests for "key2" got deduplicated,
+Running this program we can see that we were able to retrieve the value for all
-and that the fetchFn only got called once:
+5 goroutines, and that the fetchFn only got called once:

 ```sh
 ❯ go run .